Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

 A scalar magnitude of FC between atom pair $ij$ is given by reducing the 3$\times$3 tensor using the Frobenius norm

 The strongest bond for atom $i$ can be identified by defining the maximum FC for each atom as

 which allows us to quantify minimum and maximum bond strengths in the material as

-The actual bonds can then be identified by using the threshold $t={\rm Min FC}$ for the interatomic FCs.
-In addition, scanning the threshold between $t={\rm Min FC} \ldots {\rm Max FC}$ gives a score $(0-1)$ for the assigned dimensionality.
-The FCDimen has proven promising for identifying low-dimensional materials and revealing new non-van der Waals candidates \cite{FCDimen}.
+To identify low-dimensional units, we treat the atoms as nodes in a graph.
+A pair of atoms is considered connected when the interatomic FCs are larger than a threshold $t={\rm Min FC}$, i.e., when $\Phi_{ij} \geq t$.
+The low-dimensional units are then defined as the resulting connected components of atoms linked by bonds.
+The dimensionality of these components is determined by the periodic extension of their unit cell (e.g., a component connected to its own periodic image in two directions is classified as 2D).
+Furthermore, scanning the threshold between $t={\rm Min FC} \ldots {\rm Max FC}$ gives a score in the range 0--1 for the assigned dimensionality.
+The FCDimen has proven promising for identifying low-dimensional materials and revealing new non-van der Waals candidates (see Ref. \cite{FCDimen} for more details).